Ghini/ghini.tour-audiowand_version/README.rst

 Garden administrators willing to provide a ghini.tour of their garden, need
 to:

-* make sure that openstreetmap precisely and accurately describes your garden,
+* Make sure that openstreetmap precisely and accurately describes your garden,
-* write an introduction text for your garden,
+* Write an introduction text for your garden,
-* provide a set of points of interest (POIs) for your garden, each with its own text description, in as many languages as you think appropriate,
+* Provide a set of points of interest (POIs) for your garden, each with its own text description, in as many languages as you think appropriate,
-* apart from the openstreetmap edits, send the data to me, so I can include it in our data repository.
+* Apart from the openstreetmap edits, send the data to me, so I can include it in our data repository.
-* some financial support would be welcome: hosting your data costs me money.
+* Some financial support would be welcome: hosting your data costs me money.

 Garden visitors only need to:

-* install the free and ads-free ghini.tour from google play,
+* Install the free and ads-free ghini.tour from google play,
-* start ghini.tour,
+* Start ghini.tour,
-* select and download the garden among the available tours,
+* Select and download the garden among the available tours,

 Although we talk about gardens and botany, the guides you can use with ghini.tour are not at all limited to botanic gardens.